Iguanya/microfinance/replit.md

 6. **CRITICAL:** All PHP code MUST come BEFORE any HTML output to prevent "headers already sent" errors

 ### Future Improvements - Bootstrap Rollout
-- Apply Bootstrap to remaining pages (employee.php, books_expense.php, reports, settings, etc.)
+- Apply Bootstrap to remaining pages (employee.php, dashboard modules, etc.)
 - Convert old includeHead() and includeMenu() function calls to use new Bootstrap template
 - Update all data tables to use Bootstrap table styling
 - Add form validation using Bootstrap and JavaScript